omnect/omnect-device-service/README.md

 We don't set the new root partition permanently yet.
 On this boot the startup of `iot-hub-device-update` is prevented and has to be triggered by `omnect-device-service`.<br>
-`omnect-device-service´ validates if the Update was successful.
+`omnect-device-service´ validates if the update was successful.
 If so, the new root partition is permanently set and the start of `iot-hub-device-update` gets triggered.
 If not, the device gets rebooted and we boot to the old root partition.